therssproject/documentation/docs/get-started/endpoints.md

 # Register an endpoint

-To be able to subscribe to feeds (RSS, Atom, JSON), first you should register an _endpoint_.
+To be able to subscribe to feeds (RSS, Atom, JSON), first you should register an endpoint.

-`theressproject` servers will send webhook events with new feed entries to this endpoint.
+This endpoint is used by our servers to send webhook events with new feed entries.
+Multiple endpoints can be created, and each subscription can be attached to a different endpoint.

 An use case example would be to have "production" and "test" endpoints for the same application.

+An endpoint can be created using the dashboard in https://www.therssproject.com or by making an API request using the previously created API Key.

+To create an endpoint using the API, use the following `curl` example with the required attributes.

 **Attributes**: